Lucas-Damasceno-dev/dueling-protocol/README.md

 # dueling-protocol
-Implementation of a communication protocol for a 1v1 card dueling game.
-The focus is on the centralized server architecture, bidirectional communication with native sockets, and player matchmaking.
+A server for a 1v1 tactical card game.
+This project implements a custom communication protocol over native sockets to manage player matchmaking, game state, and real-time interactions.
+An academic project for Computer Engineering (UEFS).